 At Parqa, we believe you can’t have great automation without a content strategy.
-While the technology will always be the leader, the content is the key.
+While technology will always be the leader, content is the key.
 So, we decided, if recruiters don’t have the time or the expertise to build out the tech, strategy, or content, we’d grow our capabilities, and bring the whole package to them instead.

 As long-time proponents of HR tech, we were excited and energized by the industry’s shift away from the old, manual recruiting methods.
 The new possibilities are incredible!
 Indeed, we believe the tech existing today will, for the next 5-10 years, totally redefine what a staffing firm looks like.

 Even now, we’re seeing the “Uberization” of on-demand staffing right here in Red Wing, Minnesota.
 With the help of workforce management programs, Red Wing shoes is enabling workers to pick up one-off shifts to fill immediate needs in their manufacturing, warehousing, or shipping/distribution divisions.
 Workers can choose to work a four hour shift with very little training and, even better, without the lengthy and overly inefficient hiring process of the past.

 Changes for Parqa in 2021

 With the implementation of this new technology being the top priority for the industry, bringing that technology to life was a top priority for Parqa.